 IDeATe Gallery is an online platform where CMU students can share their work and practice documenting projects.
 Students thought of IDeATe Gallery as a space for showcasing polished work, and they were intimidated by this idea and were not participating in the community.
 However, Gallery is intended to be a learning tool where students can learn to document and curate while building portfolios, as well as understand the iterative nature of design process.
 We aim to explore ways to engage students and help them develop the skills to build professional portfolios that are important parts of initiating their career.

-INTRODUCE THE NEW GALLERY
+INTRODUCING: THE NEW GALLERY EXPERIENCE

 The new gallery helps novice students invite expert students in the community to give feedback on their work-in-progress.
 We imagined multiple feedback loops in the process to help students learn the iterative nature of portfolio-making and build their projects with progressive and constructive feedback from experts.
 Experts can be any member of the IDeAte community because IDeATe students come from different disciplines and therefore are experts in their own domain.